Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - So far this season, the Golden Gophers have been installed as favorites by a 3.5-point margin or more six times and are 3-3 ATS in those matchups.

-- Minnesota's games this year have gone over the total in six out of 12 opportunities (50%).
+- Minnesota's games this year have gone over the point total six times in 12 opportunities (50%).

-- When Minnesota records more than 24.3 points, it is 5-2 against the spread and 6-1 overall.
+- Minnesota is 5-2 against the spread and 6-1 overall this season when the team puts up more than 24.3 points.

-- In games that Minnesota picks up over 349.7 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Minnesota amasses over 349.7 yards, the team is 5-2 against the spread and 5-2 overall.

 - The Golden Gophers have turned the ball over 11 times this season, one fewer than the Mountaineers have forced (12).